Kwiddy/Prog-JSSummative/README.md

 This constructor also contains the <b> createCanvas() </b> method for if a p5 renderer is used and also for the case where it is not.

-<b> Getters and Setters: </b> Particles also contains several getters and setters to allow the necessary variables to be retrieved and set throughout the script.
+<h4> Getters and Setters: </h4> Particles also contains several getters and setters to allow the necessary variables to be retrieved and set throughout the script.
 An example of a getter and setter for a variable used in Particles is as below:
 ``` javascript
 //Getters and Setters
     get stuck() {